Sir Michael ParkinsonBack to client list »

 Michael began his career as a journalist on local papers and as a features writer for the Daily Express and Manchester Guardian.
 His first foray into TV came when he joined Granada Television in 1962 as a producer before appearing in front of the camera.
 He returned to Granada to write and present Cinema which introduced him to a significant TV audience before moving to the BBC to join the 24 Hours team.
 His talk show Parkinson was launched in 1971 and ran until 1982.

 He has also had a successful career on radio.
 In 1996 Michael launched a Sunday morning show on Radio 2 – which ran for 12 years.
 In 1998 he was separately honoured for his work in journalism, radio and television.
 The same year saw a new series of Parkinson start on BBC1 lasting until 2003 and winning many awards including a BAFTA in 1999.

 In 2004 he successfully transferred Parkinson to ITV until his retirement from the show in 2007.
 Parkinson was voted in the top ten in a British Film Institute poll of the Best Television Programmes Of All Time.
 The show ran for over 800 episodes and Michael interviewed more than 2,000 of the world’s most famous people during its run.

-He was awarded a CBE in June 2000 and a knighthood for services to broadcasting in the 2008 New Year’s honours list.
+In June 2000 Michael was awarded a CBE, and went on to receive a knighthood for services to broadcasting in the 2008 New Year’s honours list.
 He was installed as Chancellor of Nottingham Trent University in 2008, a post he held until 2014, started his own Production Company and his autobiography, Parky, topped the Best Sellers charts in 2008/2009.
 2009 saw Michael embark on a tour entitled Parky: The One Man Show in which he told of his life and career to packed-out venues in Australia and New Zealand.